-37. Civil Servants should continue to maintain the ethic/culture of confidentiality even after they have left office.
+- 37. Civil Servants should continue to maintain the ethic/culture of confidentiality even after they have left office.
 In other words, they should not release confidential information they have come by during their tenure of office to unauthorized people, when they are out of office.
-To do so, they might render themselves liable under the State Secrets Act, 1962, Act 101.
+To do so, they might render themselves liable under the State Secrets Act, 1962, Act 101. - 38.
+All public demonstrations by Civil Servants should be decorous and peaceful.